sandip-poudel/CarDealershipTracker/README.md

-This is a Car Dealership Tracker software that is capable of tracking multiple car dealerships at once.
-When provided with a JSON file, it will parse the provided JSON, make necessary addition of record and export the JSON file.
-This project is for ICS Class 372-02 Object Oriented Design and Implementation.
-Group members: Nala, Kenan, Ilyas, and Sandip.

-Note for case sensitivity: Name the file name "CarDealershipTracker".
+This Java application manages multiple car dealerships with inventory tracking, rentals, and vehicle transfers.
+Key features include support for different vehicle types (SUV, Sedan, Pickup, Sports Car), a rental system with date tracking, XML/JSON import/export capabilities, and a comprehensive JavaFX GUI with search functionality and a statistics dashboard.
+The application allows users to add, remove, and transfer vehicles between dealerships, toggle vehicle acquisition permissions, and switch between light and dark themes.
+Data persistence is handled through JSON files, with comprehensive JUnit tests ensuring reliability.
+Originally developed for ICS Class 372-02 Object Oriented Design and Implementation by team members Nala, Kenan, Ilyas, and Sandip.
+Note: File names are case-sensitive; use "CarDealershipTracker" for the project name.